Coltan Scrivner, Ph.D.

 Behavioral Scientist

 I am a Behavioral Scientist at the Recreational Fear Lab at Aarhus University in Denmark and in the Psychology Department at Arizona State University.
 I investigate the evolutionary and psychological underpinnings of morbid curiosity and our fascination with the darker side of life, including horror, true crime, and all types of scary play.
-In particular, I am interested in how engaging in morbid curiosity and scary play may be beneficial for our mental health and well-being.
+In particular, I am interested in how engaging in morbid curiosity and scary play can be beneficial for our mental health and well-being.

 Author